 The propeller blades are made from several layers of woven glass and carbon fibre, reinforced with different sorts of glass and carbon fibre tapes.
 These are connected with a glass fibre reinforced expanding epoxy resin in "wet in wet procedure" with each other.
 The internal power transmission decisive for the firmness between the top and underside of the sheet is therefore over the entire surface.
 From this construction method a good vibration damping as well as insensitiveness results with damages by external effect.

-The leading edges are protected normally by a PU-adhesive-tape against water effect.
-Optionally a metallic edge protection of nickel cobalt can be applied for the protection.
+The leading edges are protected normally by a metallic edge protection of nickel cobalt against water effect.